Skip to content

 • To gather important information about a child and family;

-The assessment should be led by a qualified and experienced social worker regularly supervised by a social work manager.
-Principal social workers should support social workers, the local authority and partners to develop their assessment practice and decision making skills, and the practice methodology that underpins this.
+In the case of child protection enquiries (section 47 Children Act 1989), the assessment should be led by a qualified and experienced social worker with the appropriate skills, knowledge and capacity to carry out the assessment.
+The practitioner must be regularly supervised by a social work manager.
+Principal social workers should support Practitioners, the local authority and partners to develop their assessment practice and decision-making skills, and the practice methodology that underpins this.

 The date of the commencement of the assessment will be recorded in the electronic database.